Don’t want to read? Watch the YouTube video here!

 Now that you know a bit about progesterone, you can see how it works to ensure your uterus can support conception and maintain a pregnancy.

 At Natural Hormone Healing we believe that optimal fertility is equal to optimal health.
 All menstruating women should be interested in optimizing progesterone levels, even if you don’t want to get pregnant.
 In fact, proper levels of progesterone improve bone density and reduce estrogen-related cancers and cysts, so it really is important for overall health.

 So what could be the cause of your low levels of progesterone?
 In fact, the root of your hormone imbalance can vary:

-- Poor Egg Quality- poor egg quality equals low progesterone.
+4. Poor Egg Quality- poor egg quality equals low progesterone.
 In fact, eggs are selected and mature over a 100-day period before being released at ovulation.
 Nutrition, inflammation and stress all affect the formation of the eggs.
-Learn how to eat to increase egg quality in the Eating For Your Cycle Master Class.

 As you can see, progesterone is an essential hormone for optimal health and it’s directly tied to ovulation.
 Once you have identified the cause of low progesterone, it’s possible to improve hormone levels and ovulation with nutrition.